petepm/Slundge/Composition/notes.md

 The part after changes harmony though, starting off in Ab Mixolydian b6, then back to Ab major for a chord, then to a \#4, which feels like a shift to Lydian dominant, the 4th mode of the melodic minor scale.
+The last lick then moves back to Ab major.

 None of this is really intentional--I guess just interesting that it sounds like it goes together when changing "note buckets" so often.